uasal/spacehardwarehandbook-public/ESD Control Plan.md

 Protective bags and packaging are considered ESD protective based on the following application methods:

-a.
-Materials used in protective bags and pouches shall satisfy the resistance requirements to avoid triboelectric charge buildup.
+1. Materials used in protective bags and pouches shall satisfy the resistance requirements to avoid triboelectric charge buildup.

-b.
-Acceptable bags and pouches used for electrostatic shielding are constructed from a single folded piece of material.
+2. Acceptable bags and pouches used for electrostatic shielding are constructed from a single folded piece of material.
 Two-piece construction is not considered ESD-safe.
 If bags or pouches are not transparent, allowing identification of contents without removal, a label stating contents shall be placed on the outside of the bag or pouch.

-c.
-Materials in contact with the protected hardware shall have a dissipative surface.
+3. Materials in contact with the protected hardware shall have a dissipative surface.

-d.
-Neither static dissipative impregnated nor topically treated plastics provide electrostatic shielding.
+4. Neither static dissipative impregnated nor topically treated plastics provide electrostatic shielding.
 Both types need to be enclosed in an outer container which will provide shielding to the contents during shipping.
 For acceptable electric field shielding, the package must be electrically conductive with a surface resistance of < 104 ohms.

 ESD-safe tote boxes shall be made of conductive or static dissipative material.
 Compliant tote boxes shall be fitted with covers of the same conductivity as the bottom sections that fit tightly enough to ensure conductivity across this interface.